-The state law uses similar language as found in the Federal Unemployment Tax Act and for many years, the types of payments excluded under both federal and state law were the same.
+State law uses similar language as found in the Federal Unemployment Tax Act and for many years the types of payments excluded under both federal and state law were the same.
 Currently, federal law excludes some types of payments from the definition of wages under federal law that are not excluded in state law.
-A common example is federal law excludes payments made under a Section 125 Cafeteria Plan from the definition of wages.
-Any payment excluded under the federal definition that is also not excluded under state law must be reported as wages.
-State law also provides that if federal law changes so that one or more of the payments currently excluded under both state and federal law is no longer excluded under federal law, then state law automatically no longer excludes those same types of payments.
+For example, federal law excludes payments made under a Section 125 Cafeteria Plan from the definition of wages.
+Any payment excluded under the federal definition that is not excluded under State law shall be reported as wages.
+State law also provides that if federal law changes so that one or more of the payments currently excluded under both State and federal law is no longer excluded under federal law, then State law automatically no longer excludes those same types of payments.